syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Getting-Started.md

 ## Flow Diagram

 ### Initialize Diagram
 1\.
 Create an ASP.NET MVC application.
-You can refer [MVC Getting Started documentation](http://help.syncfusion.com/aspnetmvc/getting-started) to create a new project and to add necessary dll’s and script files.
+You can refer [MVC Getting Started documentation](http://help.syncfusion.com/aspnetmvc/getting-started) to create a new project and to add necessary assemblies and script files.

 2\.
 Add a placeholder `div` element to initialize diagram control